 ★symbol indicates initiatives undertaken during fiscal 2018 in addition to regular IR activities

 Policy on Shareholders' Returns and Status of Shares

 In addition to carrying out capital investment, R&D, and M&A to achieve sustainable business growth and enhance its corporate value, DENSO issues a stable, long-term dividend while giving consideration to consolidated business performance, payout ratio, and dividend amount.
 The Company will also repurchase treasury stock after assessing its financial position and the market environment.

-In fiscal 2017, based on business performance and the operating environment to date, DENSO paid annual cash dividends per share of ¥120, which is the same amount as in the previous fiscal year.
+In fiscal 2018, based on business performance and the operating environment to date, DENSO paid annual cash dividends per share of ¥130, which is 10 yen more expensive than the previous fiscal year.
 Going forward, the Company will strive to improve its corporate value and return an even greater amount of profits to its shareholders.

 Breakdown of shareholders

 The DENSO Group is highly regarded by outside institutions when judged by the socially responsible investment (SRI) standard, reflecting its successive inclusion in the Ethibel Sustainability Index,* an important European indicator, and in Japan's Morningstar Socially Responsible Investment Index.

 Denso Corp. has been reconfirmed as a constituent of the Ethibel Sustainability Index (ESI) Excellence Global since 19/03/2018.